sankhaMukherjee/sampleDockerPyTorch/Readme.md

  - `s3://sankha-test-data-folder\X.npy`
  - `s3://sankha-test-data-folder\y.npy`

+### 2.1.1.
+Downloading the data

+The following command

+`dataSource='sankha-test-data-folder' bin/dataDownload.sh`

+can be used to download the data from the designated S3 bucket.
+This is directly downloaded into the data folder.
+If the folder does not exist, this folder will be created first, before the data is downloaded.

 ## 2.2.
 Location of the models

 The models are available in an online location in an S3 bucket.
 The base location